-Under this pathway Minnesota Housing must be notified of intent to certify through EGGC at the application phase.
+Under this pathway, Minnesota Housing must be notified of intent to certify through EGGC at the Application Phase.
 EGCC must be engaged and compliance demonstrated with an EGCC Certification after construction completion.

-Pathway 3: Minnesota Housing Submission
+• Pathway 3: Minnesota Housing Submission

 - Under this pathway, neither ES MFHR nor EGCC are engaged and the project will not be certified.
-Instead the project must follow the submission requirements to Minnesota Housing noted in the "Buildings Four Stories or more WITH Heated Garages" of this criteria overlay (above). - 3.
+Instead, the project must follow the submission requirements to Minnesota Housing noted in the "Buildings Four Stories or more WITH Heated Garages" of this Criteria overlay (above).
+If the utility provider has an energy assistance efficiency program based upon an energy model, said model may be used to demonstrate compliance with this requirement (if approved by Minnesota Housing). - 3.
 Compliance Method Three.
-Buildings with up to five stories, WITH or WITHOUT heated garages, in which all units have their own heating, cooling and hot water heating systems that are separate from other units, may choose to comply with Criterion 5.1a but must meet the requirements of ENERGY STAR for Homes (current applicable version in Minnesota).
+Buildings with four and five stories, WITH or WITHOUT heated garages, (regardless of whether or not all units have their own heating, cooling and hot water heating systems separate from other units), may choose to comply with Criterion 5.1a and meet the requirements of ENERGY STAR for Homes (current applicable version in Minnesota).

-EGCC Certification Exception.
-For projects seeking EGCC Certification, the Alternative Compliance Pathway for Criteria 5.1b is available at 2011 Enterprise Green Communities Criteria Updates web page.
+EGCC Certification Exception: For projects seeking EGCC Certification, use the Alternative Compliance Pathway for Criteria 5.1b.